Cristian Polo: Decriminalization of homosexuality

 As part of Fedaeps, Polo began working on the foundation's strategy to achieve the decriminalization of homosexuality in Ecuador, which at that time was a crime in Ecuador with a sentence of up to eight years in prison.
-This process was accelerated by the Bar Abanicos police raid, a police raid on an LGBT bar in Cuenca that occurred in June 1997 in which the detained people suffered a series of abuses.
+This process was accelerated by the Bar Abanicos police raid, a police raid on an LGBTQ bar in Cuenca that occurred in June 1997 in which the detained people suffered a series of abuses.
 The case reached Fedaeps' ears through Polo's contacts, since some of his university friends were among the detainees.
 Fedaeps then created the group Triángulo Andino to publicly announce the campaign for the decriminalization of homosexuality, with Polo as the legal spokesman of the group.

-The group discussed several options to achieve legal change in conjunction with two other LGBT organizations: the Coccinelle Association and the Tolerance Group.
+The group discussed several options to achieve legal change in conjunction with two other LGBTQ organizations: the Coccinelle Association and the Tolerance Group.
 Finally, it was decided to file a lawsuit in the Constitutional Tribunal, which would be sponsored by the jurist Ernesto López, former president of the organization.
 After meeting with him, it was agreed that the lawsuit would be written by Polo under the supervision of López, who would later sign it.
 The first two versions of the text of the lawsuit were rejected by López, who gave several indications to improve them.
 López accepted the third version of it, which was presented to the Court and had the signatures, in addition to that of Polo and López, of Jimmy Coronado Tello, Silvia Haro Proaño, José Urriola and Gonzalo Abarca.

 During the following two months, members of Tolerance and the Andean Triangle, including Polo, went to the Constitutional Tribunal to obtain hearings with its members and explain the need for decriminalization.
 In total, they met with seven of the nine members.

 On November 25, 1997, the Constitutional Tribunal gave its unanimous opinion in the case, which received the name Case No. 111-97-TC and agreed with the plaintiffs, so it declared the first paragraph of article 516 of the Criminal Code unconstitutional and thus decriminalized homosexuality in Ecuador.